A. J. Cole

 Andrew Jordan Cole (born January 5, 1992) is an American former professional baseball pitcher.
-He has previously played in Major League Baseball (MLB) for the Washington Nationals, New York Yankees, Cleveland Indians, and Toronto Blue Jays, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
+He played in Major League Baseball (MLB) for the Washington Nationals, New York Yankees, Cleveland Indians, and Toronto Blue Jays, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Amateur career

 Cole attended Oviedo High School in Oviedo, Florida.
 He played for the school's baseball team, and committed to attend the University of Miami on a college baseball scholarship.
 Considered a potential first-round pick in the 2010 Major League Baseball draft, Cole fell in the draft due to his commitment to Miami and reportedly due to a high signing bonus demand.
 The Washington Nationals selected Cole in the fourth round of the draft.
 He received a $2 million signing bonus to forgo his commitment to Miami, a record bonus for a fourth-round pick.